Wild Bill Hickok: Eye trouble

 From 1871 until his death in 1876, Hickok had vision problems.
 A former cavalryman, J. W. "Doc" Howard, who had known Hickok, stated that Hickok had left Buffalo Bill's Scouts of the Plains exhibition "because the lights affected his eyes, so he had to give it up".

 Charles Snyder, the Lucien Howe Librarian of Ophthalmology at Harvard Medical School, said "Granular conjunctivitis, ophthalmia, trachoma—call it what you will—was common on the Western Frontier.
 Jesse James suffered from it."

 In 1876, Hickok sought treatment from an eye specialist in Kansas City, Missouri.
 No definitive diagnosis has survived, but speculation ranges from secondary syphilis to glaucoma.
-Although he was just 39, his marksmanship and health were apparently in decline, and he had been arrested several times for vagrancy, despite earning a good income from gambling and displays of showmanship only a few years earlier.
+Although he was just 39, his marksmanship and health were apparently in decline, and he had been arrested several times for vagrancy.

 Marriage

 Hickok met Agnes Thatcher Lake, at the time 45 years old, on July 31, 1871.
 Lake, a widow and the proprietor of Lake's Hippo-Olympiad circus, arrived in Abilene and went to the office of the town marshal to pay the performance fee.
 She and the circus departed the next day, but Lake and Hickok continued to correspond.
 On March 5, 1876, Hickok married Lake in Cheyenne, Wyoming Territory.
 Hickok left his new bride a few months later, joining Charlie Utter's wagon train to seek his fortune in the gold fields of South Dakota.

 Tintype of Hickok c.
 1870.
 It was found with the last letter he wrote to his wife, Agnes Thatcher Lake.

 Shortly before his death, Hickok wrote a letter to his new wife, which read in part, "Agnes Darling, if such should be we never meet again, while firing my last shot, I will gently breathe the name of my wife—Agnes—and with wishes even for my enemies I will make the plunge and try to swim to the other shore."

 Martha Jane Cannary, known popularly as Calamity Jane, claimed in her autobiography that she was married to Hickok and had divorced him so he could be free to marry Agnes Lake, but no records that support her account have been found.
 The two possibly met for the first time after Jane was released from the guardhouse in Fort Laramie and joined the wagon train in which Hickok was traveling.
 The wagon train arrived in Deadwood in July 1876.
-Jane confirmed this account in an 1896 newspaper interview, although she claimed she had been hospitalized with illness rather than in the guardhouse.